MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/cross-tenant-licensing-implementation.md

 # Cross Tenant RA Licensing Implementation Steps

-This document assumes that you have read the [Cross Tenant Deployment Document](cross-tenant-deployment.md).
+This document assumes that you have read the [Remote Assist Cross Tenant Communication](cross-tenant-overview.md).
 If you have not, please review that document first.

 ## Overview of Steps